For almost 40 years, there was a British Military Hospital (BMH) in Iserlohn.

-According to law the birth of a child in a BMH has to be notified to the local civil Registry Office in Iserlohn (Standesamt Iserlohn) if one parent was a German citizen.
+By law, the birth of a child at a BMH had to be notified to the local Registry Office if one of parents was a German citizen.
 Sometimes the parents registered the birth voluntarily even though both parents were Canadian and/or British citizens.
-The civil Registry Office in Iserlohn keeps all the birth records it ever registered, even for Britisch or Canadian children.
-If you want to find out if your birth is registered in Iserlohn or how you can get a birth certificate, please check this.
+The Registry Office in Iserlohn keeps all the birth records it has ever registered, even for British and Canadian children.

-Since 1999 some buildings of the former British Military Hospital have been used by the Internatsschule am Seilersee, a secondary school qualifying for university admission or matriculation with boarding facilities.
-For more information, please check their website
+In 1999, some of the buildings of the former British Military Hospital were taken over by the Lake Seiler Boarding School, a secondary school with a Sixth Form and boarding facilities.
+For more information, please check their website.

-Since the year 2000 some buildings of the former British Military Hospital are used by the Business and Information Technology School (BiTS), a state-approved, private university of applied sciences.
-For more information, please check their website
+In the year 2000, the Business and Information Technology School (BiTS), a state-approved, private university of applied sciences, moved into some of the buildings of the former British Military Hospital.
+For more information, please check their website.